constancegb/constancegb.github.io/_posts/2017-11-10-Designing-a-custom-skill-for-Alexa.md

 **Designing the voice interaction menu**

 Several choices have to be made relatively to the intent schema, slots & utterances.
-If you are unfamiliar with those terms, now might be a good time to read through these Amazon Developers resources on custom skills: https://developer.amazon.com/docs/custom-skills/understanding-custom-skills.html
+If you are unfamiliar with those terms, now might be a good time to read through these [Amazon Developers resources on custom skills](https://developer.amazon.com/docs/custom-skills/understanding-custom-skills.html)

 In my case, the choices concerned the location and the date & time for which the dressing advice is wanted.
 I chose to have the location not as a slot, but set by default; this means that Alexa will use the Echo's location to access a specific weather forecast and deliver the dressing advice accordingly.